stfc/PSyclone/doc/getting_going.rst

 the terminal.

 Examples are provided in the examples directory.
-There are 3 subdirectories (dynamo, gocean and gunghoproto) corresponding to different API's that are supported by PSyclone.
+There are 3 subdirectories (dynamo, gocean and nemo) corresponding to different API's that are supported by PSyclone.
 In this case we are going to use one of the dynamo examples
 ::